 Disclosure and conflict of interest

-Issue editors who are unable to manage with compiling of a Bulgarian Ethnology thematic issue within the set term should duly notify the Editorial Board.
+Issue editors who are unable to manage with compiling of a Bulgarian Ethnology thematic issue within the fixed dead-line should duly notify the Editorial Board.

 Correctness of the manuscripts